 If you don’t want to use monetary incentives to inspire referrals, you can use digital certificates.
 Instead of paper certificates that are meant to hang on walls (or get lost in file cabinets), a digital certificate is the modern evolution of physical certificates and are designed to be shared socially.
 Digital certificates are used to represent membership, replace or supplement membership cards, recognize affiliation or involvement, and reward personal or professional development.

 Another key benefit of digital certificates is that they can generate referrals back to your site.
 Those who are interested in learning more about your organization can simply click on an embedded link right on the digital certificate.
 Your proud member or graduate can become a powerful marketer for your organization simply by sharing their digital certificates on social media.
-Learn more about digital certificates here.
+Learn more about issuing digital certificates here.

 4. Switch Up Your Membership Offers